mohamed-soker/AutoVision/README.md

 # AutoVision

-**AutoVision** : sales, prices, and car models.
-The project includes data cleaning, exploratory data analysis (EDA), and visualization to extract insights that support decision-making.
+**AutoVision** :is a data analysis project focused on car sales, pricing, and models.
+The aim is to clean and analyze the dataset, uncover patterns and trends, build forecasting models, and create an interactive dashboard to support decision-making for car dealerships.

 ---